gpietrop/plsGP/README.md

-# Genetic Specification Search for Composite-Based Structural Equation Modeling
+# AGAS-PLS: Genetic Specification Search for Composite-Based Structural Equation Modeling

-R source code for the paper *"Genetic Specification Search for Composite-Based Structural Equation Modeling"*.
+**Authors:** Laura Trinchera, **Gloria Pietropolli**, Mauro Castelli, Florian Schuberth

+This repository contains the R implementation of **AGAS-PLS**, an Automated Genetic Algorithm Specification search for **composite-based Structural Equation Modeling (SEM)**.

+AGAS-PLS integrates **partial least squares path modeling (PLS-PM)**—one of the most widely used techniques in composite-based SEM—with a **Genetic Algorithm (GA)** to systematically search for the model that best fits empirical data.

 ## 📝 Overview